Isaach de Bankolé

+Zachari Bankolé (born 12 August 1957), known professionally as Isaach de Bankolé, is an Ivorian actor, active primarily in France and the United States.
+He won the 1987 César Award for Most Promising Actor for his performance in the film Black Mic Mac, and rose to international prominence for his starring role in Claire Denis's 1988 film Chocolat.
+He had a significant supporting role as a loyal friend of the main character in The Brutalist (2024).

+He is known to international film audiences for his roles in the films of director Jim Jarmusch, Mamadou in James Ivory's A Soldier's Daughter Never Cries (1998), Timothy in Lars von Trier's Manderlay (2005), the villain Steven Obanno in the 2006 James Bond film Casino Royale, and the River Tribe Elder in the Marvel Cinematic Universe superhero film Black Panther (2018) and its 2022 sequel.
+He also played President Ule Matobo on the Fox television series 24 (2008–2009).

 Early life and education

-De Bankolé was born in Abidjan, Ivory Coast, to Yoruba parents from Benin.
+De Bankolé was born in Abidjan, Ivory Coast, to ethnic Yoruba parents from Benin.
 His grandparents are from Nigeria.
-He moved to Paris in 1975 for his last year of lycée, and pursued a master's degree in physics and mathematics.
+He moved to Paris in 1975 for his last year of lycée, and pursued a master's degree in physics and mathematics at the University of Paris.
 He then attended an aviation school and earned a private pilot licence, before a chance encounter with French director Gérard Vergez led him to enroll in the Cours Simon, a Parisian drama school.

 Career

 De Bankolé has appeared in over fifty films, including Jim Jarmusch's Night on Earth, Ghost Dog: The Way of the Samurai, Coffee and Cigarettes and The Limits of Control.
 He has been based in the United States since 1997.
-He appeared in the movie Machetero, in the role of journalist interviewing an imprisoned Puerto Rican revolutionary, along with the members of the New York City-based punk band Ricanstruction.
+He appeared in the movie Machetero, in the role of a journalist interviewing an imprisoned Puerto Rican revolutionary, along with the members of the New York City-based punk band Ricanstruction.

 De Bankolé has also appeared in Lars von Trier's Manderlay.
 He portrayed Steven Obanno, a terrorist, in the 2006 James Bond film Casino Royale, and "The Lone Man", an assassin in Jim Jarmusch's film, The Limits of Control (2009).
 In 2013, he starred as Ayodele Balogun in Andrew Dosunmu's Mother of George, which premiered at the 2013 Sundance Film Festival and was the closing night selection for Maryland Film Festival 2013.
 He has also had roles in Calvary, The Last Witch Hunter, and Black Panther.

+In 2007, De Bankolé was ascended to a Knight of the French Legion of Honour for his contributions to the French film industry.